-SERMO is a doctor’s social network - a digital form for the disappearing physical doctors’ lounges in hospitals, and a place where doctors can encourage one other, learn from each other, ask questions, and navigate the difficult profession of medicine together.
+SERMO is a doctor’s social network - a place where doctors can talk with each other and navigate the difficult profession of medicine together.

-Before this project, this online space for doctors had focused on offering unstructured and broad ways of interaction.
-For example, doctors could create posts with subjects, body copy, images, links, tags; they could also private message one another.
-Around this time, we started to notice that doctors would increasingly share diagnosis and treatment-related information with one another - and this type of content ranked among the most popular types of content on the network.
-For example, a South African general practitioner shared his recommend treatment for E. Coli patients that he often encountered in his country, and this information was then used by a doctor in Canada to successfully treat a 4-year-old girl.
+We started to notice that doctors would increasingly share diagnosis and treatment-related information with one another - and this type of content ranked among the most popular types of content on the network.
 We thought to ourselves - how could we structure this helpful advice in a way such that the content could be more easily accessible and found, and thus more useful in solving the problems our doctors encountered every day?

 Insights through user testing

 We conducted several interviews with doctors to better understand how the diagnosis and treatment process works.
 Based on these conversations and personas I created for our community, we established the objectives of the initial experience, which I used to design a prototype: